Students who would like to participate in the Drop Your Thesis! programme must comply with the following criteria at the time of the application:

 - aged minimum 18 years old.
 ESA Academy and relevant partners will only appraise applications from students who have no or limited professional experience in relevant scientific, engineering or other space-related topics;

-- be a citizen of an ESA Member state, Canada or Slovenia;
+- be a citizen of an eligible state;

-- be a full-time student in a university of an ESA Member state, Canada or Slovenia for the period of the experiment development and the time of the campaign;
+- be a full-time student in a university of an eligible state for the period of the experiment development and the time of the campaign;

 - be studying a scientific or engineering subject.

 One important condition is that the experiment be an integral part of the student’s syllabus.
 This can be achieved through bachelor, master of PhD theses, a research programme, or any form of project supported by the applicant’s university.

 At the time of the application, the student teams must be able to show ESA's Education Office that they have their universities’ support through a letter of endorsement from an endorsing professor or academic supervisor from each university.